shbmmm/baroclinic-storm-severity-regimes/README.md

 jupyter lab notebooks/baroclinic_storm_severity_regimes.ipynb
 ```

 Point `XML_PATH` and `FEATURES_DIR` (first code cell) at your local copies of the dataset, then run all cells.
-Every figure is written to `figures/` as the notebook runs — both static PNGs, the `PC_cluster_3D.gif` walkthrough, and, for the two interactive Plotly views, standalone HTML (plus a static PNG snapshot if the optional `kaleido` package is installed).
+Every figure is written to `figures/` as the notebook runs — both static PNGs, the `PC_cluster_3D.gif` and `3D_regimes.gif` walkthroughs, and, for the two interactive Plotly views, standalone HTML (plus a static PNG snapshot if the optional `kaleido` package is installed).

 ---